aws/mynah-ui/docs/CONFIG.md

 **So beware that if you want 4000 chars exact, you need to give 4096 to the config.**

 default: `4096`

 ---

+# `persistConversations`
+Whether data of tabs should be persisted so that it can be loaded later.
+If disabled, the `MynahUI.save()` function will have no effect.
+When enabled, the `MynahUI.save()` function will either save to localStorage by default under the `mynah-ui-storage` key, or use custom saving behavior defined with the `onSave()` callback.

+default: `false`

+---